2023-24 Waiting List

 Do you assess children?

 As a licensed child care center we are required to provide parent/teacher conferences twice a year and to use an assessment tool.
 Our assessment tool is Teaching Strategies Gold.
 We like this tool because it allows us to authentically assess children’s development and learning both indoors and outside and because it shows that growth and development are a spectrum.
 There is not one right place for a child to be–every child develops at their own pace and has unique strengths and areas of growth.
+Completing the assessment helps the teachers get to know your child better so that we can be ready to support your child.
+The assessment is not a test to see if your child is ready for kindergarten.

 Will my child be ready for kindergarten?